azishqureshi/Plantain-presidio/README.md

 ## 🛠️ Running in Eclipse (Recommended)

-This project is structured to work smoothly in Eclipse.
+This project is optimized for Eclipse.

 ### Steps: